***North Texas Abortion Support Network (NTX-ASN)***

 Statement of Purpose

-The Cicada Collective is an autonomous community-centered group of individual organizers located in North Texas.
-Working through a reproductive justice framework, we aim to address the barriers and lack of resources regarding reproductive health in our red state by providing a channel of access to the resources necessary for reproductive autonomy.
+The Cicada Collective is an autonomous community-centered group of individual organizers.
+Working through a reproductive justice framework, we aim to address the barriers and lack of resources regarding reproductive health in red states by providing a channel of access to the resources necessary for reproductive autonomy.
 We aim to focus on building accessibility for the communities most often restricted from these resources, with the understanding that people’s varied experiences with reproductive oppression and resistance shape the type of support they need.
 These communities include but are not limited to: working class people of color, people with both visible and invisible disabilities, undocumented, incarcerated, or criminalized people, sex workers, gender and sexual minorities (queer, trans, and gender non-conforming people), legal minors, and those individuals at the intersections of some or many of these marginalized identities.
 We strive to draw from our sense of place to act in solidarity with those in our area, hoping to strengthen these pathways of resistance.

 Why “Cicada Collective?”